xjxxjx1017/_Python_AI_GEN/README.md

 6. The user can type in an integer to check details of a report and the configuration that runs the simulation
 7. Return to step 3

+### Current Features
+* A tiny simulation game, the survival game
+* Text console, which supports command line input & output
+* Pixel console, which shows letters in pixels

 ### Development Route Map
 ````
 	1	A  ___________	Instant game